pearcej/cppds/_sources/Introduction/DefiningFunctions.rst

 simply compute the result of ``num*2`` and return it.
 We can invoke or call the ``timesTwo`` function by asking the C++ to evaluate it, passing an actual parameter value, in this case, ``3``.
-Note that the call to ``timeTwo`` returns an integer that can in turn be passed to another invocation.
+Note that the call to ``timesTwo`` returns an integer that can in turn be passed to another invocation.